 Trust Your Gut Instinct

 Fibromyalgia is such a complex syndrome consisting of a variety of symptoms, rather than one defining one.
 Sometimes going to the doctor means ruling out other things rather than pinpointing a single diagnosis.
 After all, it is called practicing medicine.
 So when trying to ascertain if your latest ailment is something else or “just fibromyalgia,” do your research, talk to your doctor, and trust your gut.

-Let me know what weird symptoms you have that may or may not be associated with fibromyalgia.
+What weird symptoms do you have, that may or may not be associated with fibromyalgia?